2001 Lehigh Valley Grand Prix

-The 2001 Lehigh Valley Grand Prix Presented By Toyota, known informally as the 2001 Nazareth 225, was a Championship Auto Racing Teams (CART) motor race held on May 6, 2001, at Nazareth Speedway in Nazareth, Pennsylvania, USA.
-It was the 4th round of the 2001 CART season.
-Rookie Scott Dixon won the race by just four tenths of a second over Kenny Bräck, while Paul Tracy took third.
+The 2001 Lehigh Valley Grand Prix Presented by Toyota was a Championship Auto Racing Teams (CART) open-wheel race that was held on May 6, 2001, at Nazareth Speedway in Nazareth, Pennsylvania before 25,000 spectators.
+It was the fourth round of the 2001 CART FedEx Championship Series and the 15th running of the event.
+Scott Dixon of PacWest Racing won the 225-lap race; Team Rahal's Kenny Bräck finished second, while Paul Tracy took third for Team Green.